ihesp/rcesm1/_sources/io_files.rst

 R-CESM Input/Output Files
 ================================

-All files required during CRESM running phase are called input files and files created by CRESM during a run are called output files.
+All files required during R-CESM running phase are called input files and files created by R-CESM during a run are called output files.
 Please note that for models like ROMS configurable options are chosen during both compilation and running phases.
 Since the source code always contain files required during compilation stage, their list is not presented here.
 But the important files for the compilation phase are discussed in detail.
-Since the files needed during model running phase (for a new experiment) are not available as a package like the CRESM source code, their list is presented for each component model.
+Since the files needed during model running phase (for a new experiment) are not available as a package like the R-CESM source code, their list is presented for each component model.
 Again, most important among these are discussed in detail.
 Please use the input files for the Gulf of Mexico test case (Chapter `[cha:qkstart] <#cha:qkstart>`__) as a